Seanny123/ShortStories/cured.md

 "Have you thought of starting to care for the people around you before you try to care for the world?"
 My muscles tighten up again, but I know how to push through them this time.
 "Right," I say, "I've gotta go talk to Jad."
-Abby calls out after me, as I get up to leave, "Are you sure you're not gay for him?
+Abby calls out after me, as I get up to leave, "Are you using Jad as your 'rebound'?
 I mean, you share more with him than you ever did with me."
 I flip her off over my shoulder and her laughter follows me down the hall.

 \-